brentwg/aws-jenkins-tf/README.md

 Please note that some of the below-listed resources do NOT qualify for the free tier.
 However, according to the original tutorial, the cost to run this infrastructure is ~$0.10/hour.
 (2017 money.
 Your mileage may vary.)

 ### AWS Credentials
-To manage AWS credential, I use a program called `pass`.
+To manage AWS credentials, I use a program called `pass`.
 For more information about `pass` see the following link:
 - [The Standard Unix Password Manager: Pass](https://www.passwordstore.org/)

 The `aws.env` file queries `pass` and sets environment variables for the following information: